SimplyStaking/cosmoshub-proposals/ATOM-transfer-enablement.md

 The Cosmos Network was launched with no possibility to transfer ATOMS, mainly for security purposes to ensure that the release is stable and facilitate any rollbacks should the need for them arise.

-More than eleven days have passed since the launch of the mainnet network and no faults have appeared in the stability and security of the network.
+More than two weeks have passed since the launch of the mainnet network and no faults have appeared in the stability and security of the network.
 It is our belief that the network is ready to handle the enablement of ATOM transfers, a critical feature of any blockchain network.
 In order to achieve this, the maximum size of each block also needs to be updated to handle the associated increase in the number of transactions.

 # Original and Expedited Governance Rules